Report reveals some of the leading distractions among teens

 The 100 Deadliest Days are a stark reminder of how dangerous distracted driving can be for teenagers.
 Last year, for example, close to 5,200 accidents in Virginia during the 100 Deadliest Days involved a teen driver.
 Those 5,200 accidents led to 14 teen deaths and thousands of injuries.

 The AAA is urging not just teens, but also their parents to be more aware of the dangers of distracted driving.
 Parents of teenage drivers should talk to their children as early as possible about how risky distracted driving is.
 One Virginia Tech study, for example, found that texting and driving increases the risk of an accident by 23 times.
 Additionally, parents should set down clear rules about what is and is not acceptable while driving, such as never picking up a cellphone when a text or notification arrives.
 Finally, one of the best things parents can do is to lead by example, which means refraining from distracted driving, including texting and driving.

 Personal injury law

 Distracted driving causes thousands of accidents throughout Virginia every year, many of them leading to injury and, in some cases, death.
 Those who have been hurt in an accident should reach out for legal help as soon as possible.
 An experienced personal injury attorney can assist accident victims with their legal options, including by potentially helping them pursue claims to help ease the financial burden that is often caused by a crash.
-If you have questions about your legal options after an accident caused by others, contact the knowledgeable personal injury lawyers at “Crandall & Katt, Attorneys at Law for a free initial consultation.
+If you have questions about your legal options after an accident caused by others, contact the knowledgeable personal injury lawyers at “Crandall & Katt for a free initial consultation.